Resmedia-test/Yii2_Docker/README.md

 # WIP! - work in progress

-## This is docker core for Yii2 projects
+## This is docker environment with Yii2-advanced in it

 ### Inside: